carpentries/lesson-development-training/episodes/lesson-content.md

 Embrace this if it happens in the training!
 It is a good opportunity to mention to trainees that this is a common scenario when working collaboratively and to guide them through steps that need to be taken to resolve conflicts.

+Now may also be a good opportunity to mention that, instead of editing files on the main branch, it is better when collaborators work on separate development branches.
+This enables them to work in parallel without constantly resolving conflicts and having to deal with them in the middle of ongoing work.
+While using branches does not eliminate conflicts entirely, it delays them until collaborators are ready to integrate their changes into the main branch.
+This is done via pull requests (PRs) - which will be covered later in this episode.

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::